What is Commercial Animation?

 Motion Graphics

 Although explainer videos are considered a type of motion graphics, the term motion graphics has a more specific meaning in the commercial animation spectrum.
 In the CGI industry, motion graphics typically refer to animated videos featuring vibrant, harmonic and fast-paced moving elements.
 Character animation is often minimal in motion graphics.
 Engaging the audience through a dynamic range of motions and graphic effects masterfully applied to shapes and text to convey information is the main idea behind motion graphics.
-Satisfying motions and transitions as a means of keeping the viewer engaged is motion graphics’ primary goal.
+Satisfying motions and transitions as a means of keeping the viewer engaged is motion graphics’ primary goal which are used in animated crypto ads.
 Overall, motion graphics are powerful tools for creating advertising animation.

 Play Video